Hyperdrive opens UK’s largest independent battery manufacturing facility

 Hyperdrive moved to the Future Technology Centre (FTC) in Washington, Sunderland in 2014.
 Sunderland City Council has since provided significant support in generating and protecting Hyperdrive’s intellectual property.
 Advice and support from the city council also enabled Hyperdrive to secure the 21,000 sq. ft HYVE facility, also at the FTC.
 Further assistance from Sunderland City Council included organising overseas trade missions to promote Hyperdrive’s world-class engineering abroad.

 Support from the Advanced Propulsion Centre (APC) played an integral role in the early stages of Hyperdrive’s seven-year history.
-The High Energy Density Battery Project (HEDB), in partnership with Nissan and funded by a £9.7m APC grant, enabled Hyperdrive’s latest battery technology to be brought to market.
+The High Energy Density Battery Project (HEDB), in partnership with Nissan and funded by a £9.7 million APC grant, enabled Hyperdrive’s latest battery technology to be brought to market.

 Further catalysing its global growth, Hyperdrive last year completed a major £40m deal with Taiwanese manufacturing giant, Foxlink Group.
 The deal means Foxlink can now use Hyperdrive’s intellectual property to produce and sell its modular battery pack across Asia.